-Faculty advisors are responsible for completing the Advisor Report form which provides the advisor's written assessment of the student's progress in the graduate program.
+Each spring, graduate students are required to submit an annual report on their progress to the faculty.
+Faculty advisors and chairs are responsible for completing the Advisor Report and Chair's report, respectively, which provides the faculty member's written assessment of the student's progress in the graduate program.

-Each January, all graduate students' files are reviewed to evaluate progress in the program and eligibility for funding.
+All graduate students' files are reviewed to evaluate progress in the program and eligibility for funding.
 The files contain course grades, qualifying/specialty examination grades, Plans of Study records, and Advisors' Reports.
-Advisors and faculty members who have worked with students submit written evaluations of students every spring.
+Advisors and faculty members who have worked with students submit written evaluations of students.
 The faculty evaluations address class performance, teaching effectiveness, assessment of the student's strengths and weaknesses, and progress toward the degree.
 Teaching evaluations, performance of duties, presentations at professional meetings, and publications are taken into account in funding decisions.